Family Therapy Track

 This course will examine the complex interactions between physical illness and family functioning and the clinical interventions that can be utilized in these situations.
 A review of the empirical findings and theoretical concepts that form the basis of this emerging field will be undertaken.
 A biopsychosocial framework will be developed for understanding and treating a variety of common clinical problems such as psychosomatic symptoms, coping with chronic illness and chronic pain, grief and end of life issues.
-Collaboration with other health care providers will be discuss
+Collaboration with other health care providers will be discussed.

 2) Practicum Experience

 Students are required to complete 500 hours of direct clinical experience in order to graduate.
 Two hundred and fifty of these hours must be with couples and families, while the other one-half can be with individuals.
 Practicum placements are available at a variety of clinical settings, including Council for Relationships locations in the Philadelphia region, affiliated community organizations, as well as sites within the Jefferson Health System.
-Students have the opportunity and are expected to choose from a wide spectrum of placement options, such as outpatient mental health clinics, schools and homeless shelters for their clinical training.
+Students have the opportunity and are expected to choose from a wide spectrum of placement options, such as outpatient mental health clinics, Colleges and homeless shelters for their clinical training.